 As it was written in Fechtbücher (“combat manuals”), the German school of fencing (translated: Deutsche Schule; Kunst des Fechtens) is a system taught in the Holy Roman Empire during the Late Medieval, Renaissance, and Early Modern periods.
 During that period, it was known as Kunst des Fechtens, translated “Art of Fencing”.

 The main weapon in Kunst des Fechtens is a two-handed longsword, but in Fechtbücher there were also many other weapons, such as polearms, messers, daggers, and the staff.
 There were also mentions of mounted combat and unarmed grappling techniques.
 The central figure of the German school of fencing was a 14th-century grandmaster, and a teacher Johannes Liechtenauer.

 The earliest surviving treatise on Liechtenauer’s system is a manuscript dated to 1389, known as Ms. 3227a.
 More manuscripts survived from the 15th century, and during the 16th century, the system was also presented in print, most notably by Joachim Meyer in 1570.

 In 17th-century, German school was largely overshadowed by the Italian school of fencing, but nevertheless, it persisted.
-In 19th-century, Alfred Hutton awoke this art with reconstructions of the fencing system of several historical masters.
-He delivered many lectures and practical demonstration to stop the falling popularity of fencing as an art.
+In the 19th-century, Alfred Hutton awoke this art with reconstructions of the fencing system of several historical masters.
+He delivered many lectures and practical demonstrations to stop the falling popularity of fencing as an art.